-After completing the software installation, connect the 843-R-USB device.
+After completing the software installation, connect the 843-R-USB meter.

-- 1. Connect the sensor to the sensor input located on the device. - 2.
-Connect the USB cable between the USB port located on the device, and your PC.
+- 1. Connect the sensor to the sensor input located on the meter. - Connect the USB cable between the USB port located on the device, and your PC.

-- 3. Connect the 12v power cable between the electrical outlet and the 12VDC input located on the device. - 4.
-Open PMManager double-click the PMManager shortcut icon, located on the desktop. - The device is connected and ready for use - In order for the 843-R-USB device to communicate with PMManager it must have its USB capability activated.
+- Connect the 12v power cable between the electrical outlet and the 12VDC input located on the device. - In order for a 843-R meter to communicate with PMManager it must have its USB capability activated.
 To do so, contact your Newport distributor to acquire a unique USB Activation Code.